 - Accessories: Don’t forget items like a fishing net, pliers, a fish scaler, a first-aid kit, sunscreen, and insect repellent.

 - Inflatable Boats: An inflatable fishing boat can be a great asset for a fishing trip, offering flexibility and access to spots that might be difficult to reach from shore.
 Inflatable boats are lightweight, making them easy to transport.
 Furthermore, they can be deflated and packed into a car trunk or carried to remote locations.
+Also, carry a garmin ps30 Down Transducer to locate fish with ease.

 Pack Appropriately